abdurrahmanr/presentasi-karya/README.md

 # Learning Management System (LMS)

 This web-based LMS allows students to access syllabi, schedules, and class details in a smooth single-page experience.
-Developed as part of for entry into **Inready Workgroup**, an IT organization.
+Developed as part of for my application to join **@Inready-Workgroup-Devs**, an IT organization.
 This project highlights skills in front-end and back-end development, and SPA architecture.

 ## Features